 13700 13.25 Lane

 Phone: (906) 644-2603

 Fayette townsite is a restored iron smelting company town (1867-1891).
 Once a bustling industrial community, Fayette offers visitors the unmatched serenity of a Lake Michigan harbor, white cliffs and verdant forests.
 This well-preserved museum village recalls another time when it was a noisy, dirty company town with an immigrant population that shared daily hardships, joys and sorrows.
 Three miles of shoreline on Big Bay De Noc.
 Park amenities include: sixty-one semi-modern campsites, boat camping, fully furnished, cottage that sleeps up to ten people, picnicking, beach, playground, fishing, and boat launch.
 Five miles of hiking trails overlooking town from limestone cliffs.
 Groomed for cross country skiing, perfect for the beginner.

 9. Threefold Vine Winery

 Wine made from grapes grown in the Upper Peninsula.
 Threefold Vine is a Garden Peninsula winery doing just that.
 The winery and vineyard are located at the Green Family Farm just south of Garden, Michigan in the south central Upper Peninsula.
-The Threefold Vine Winery is now open for tours in 2007.
 Stop by and see how our wine is produced from the grapes growing in the vineyard, to harvesting, and processing the wine depending on the time of the year you visit.
 Our Tasting Room is open so you can sample our exciting new wines grown in the Upper Peninsula of Michigan.
 Wine will also be available for purchase.
 Stop by for a visit and sample these delicious wines made with Upper Peninsula grapes.